-Whether your water is fluoridated or naturally high in fluorides, fluoride can be filtered out.
+Whether your water is fluoridated or naturally high in fluorides, it’s possible to filter fluoride from your water.

 But be aware that very few water filters reliably remove fluoride.

 Some claim “fluoride reduction” as a feature but, in fact, remove negligible amounts.

-If a filter does not specifically state that it removes fluoride, assume it doesn’t.
+If a filter does not specifically state that it removes fluoride, assume that it doesn’t.

 Fluoride is a toxic substance often added to toothpaste and water supplies with the intent of building healthy teeth.

 However, fluoride is not necessary for healthy teeth and most countries do not add fluoride to their water supplies.

-In fact, fluoride is a known neurotoxin that directly, and indirectly, affects the health and function of your brain.
+In fact, fluoride is a known neurotoxin that directly, and indirectly, affects the health and function of the brain.